 the need for new technology

 That is no way to continue.
-IFP&A teams are to deliver on their forward-looking, value-added remit and comply with new waves of legislation, they need more controllable, repeatable and efficient planning processes for forecasting and performance management.
+If FP&A teams are to deliver on their forward-looking, value-added remit and comply with new waves of legislation, they need more controllable, repeatable and efficient planning processes for forecasting and performance management.
 They won’t get that unless they adopt new technology, because only then will they be able to:

-• Simplify, standardise and accelerate the forecasting and reporting of the profit and loss statement, the balance sheet and the Solvency Capital Ratio.
+- Simplify, standardise and accelerate the forecasting and reporting of the profit and loss statement, the balance sheet and the Solvency Capital Ratio.

-• Decrease the amount of manual intervention through automating repetitive routines.
+- Decrease the amount of manual intervention through automating repetitive routines.

-• Integrate the key internal and external performance drivers that are needed to support the driver-based planning that will allow them to rapidly assess how material changes are impacting their future financial performance.
+- Integrate the key internal and external performance drivers that are needed to support the driver-based planning that will allow them to rapidly assess how material changes are impacting their future financial performance.

-• Provide rapid and detailed scenario analyses that enable them to quickly stress test forecasts.
+- Provide rapid and detailed scenario analyses that enable them to quickly stress test forecasts.

 Replacing inflexible legacy systems and banishing spreadsheets by embracing new technology, will also give a more robust and transparent audit trail and provide a collaborative workflow.
 This will help reduce cycle times and allow users, from both within the finance team and across the business, to double down in analysing and addressing issues.
 New technology will also allow insurers to model at a greater level of granularity, so they can have the same level of detail in planning models as they have in their actuals.